Hypogastric Plexus Block

 What is a hypogastric plexus block?

-Hypogastric plexus blocks are injections of medication that help relieve pelvic pain.
-The pain may come from the colon, bladder, lower intestines, uterus or ovaries, prostate or testicles, or other parts of the pelvis.
-The procedure also can help reduce pelvic pain from endometriosis, irritable bowel syndrome, radiation injury and cancer in the pelvis.
+The pain may come from your colon, bladder, lower intestines, uterus or ovaries, prostate or testicles or other parts of your pelvis.
+The procedure can also help reduce pelvic pain from endometriosis, radiation injury and cancer.

 How is a hypogastric plexus block done?

-- Insert two needles into your back, near each hip bone
+- Insert needles into your back, near the hip bone.

-- Inject pain medication, including a steroid for longer-term relief; alcohol or phenol also may be injected to destroy the nerves
+- Inject pain medication, possibly including a steroid.
+Alcohol or phenol may also be injected to destroy the nerves in some cases.

 Usually, the procedure takes about 30 minutes.
 Then you’ll stay for observation for at least 30 minutes.
 Most people go home soon after.

-Some patients report pain relief within 30 minutes after the injection, but pain may return a few hours later as the anesthetic wears off.
-Longer term relief usually begins in two to three days, once the steroid begins to work.
+Your pelvic area may feel warm or “different,” and you may begin to feel less pelvic pain.
+Some patients report pain relief within 30 minutes after the injection, but pain may return a few hours later when the anesthetic wears off.
+Longer term relief usually begins in two to three days, once the medication combined with the anesthetic begins to work.

 What are the risks?

-Side effects of the steroid medication are rare but can include:
+Side effects of the steroids are rare but can include:

-You can continue your regular diet and medications immediately, but do not drive or do any rigorous activity for 24 hours after the procedure.
-Take it easy.
+You can continue your regular diet and medications after the procedure, but don’t drive or do any rigorous activity for 24 hours after the procedure.
 You can return to your normal activities the next day.